mdavid626/blog/about.md

 banner_image: aboutPage.jpg
 ---

-**Dávid Molnár** a professional developer with a bachelor’s degree in computer science.
-His aim is to build tools and products to help people succeed in their lives.
+**Dávid Molnár** works at oculai GmbH as Stack Software Engineer.
+He holds a bachelor’s degree in computer science.
+His aim is to build products to help people succeed in their lives.

 David is a Continuous Delivery enthusiast.
 He has created many tools and applications to help simplify deploying web application on Microsoft platforms.